SerenityOS/serenity/Documentation/Kernel/GraphicsSubsystem.md

 # DisplayConnector Devices

-The Display Connector devices are an abstraction layer to what is essentially the management layer of hardware display (commonly known as scanouts too) output connectors.
+The Display Connector devices are an abstraction layer to what is essentially the management layer of hardware display (commonly known as scanouts) output connectors.
 The idea of using such type of device was inspired by Linux, which has a struct called `drm_connector` as a base structure for other derived structures in the various Linux DRM drivers.